thelvp/thelvp/README.md

 ### Hi!
 I'm Loes 🖖

-I'm making the switch from lawyer to web developer 🚀✨ As Captain James T. Kirk famously said, "to boldly go... where no Loes van Puijenbroek has gone before."
+I'm making the switch from lawyer to web developer 🚀✨ As Captain James T. Kirk famously said, "to boldly go... where no Loes van Puijenbroek has gone before!"

 - 💙 I'm currently a front end developer at bol - where I used to be a legal counsel
 - 👩‍💼 Expert on GDPR/privacy, IT-law & cookie legislation